 HTTPS encrypts the traffic between your browser and the server.
 If an attacker had to attempt to read the contents of HTTPS traffic, all they’ll see is a lot of meaningless, garbled encrypted text.

 Additional WordPress security hardening precautions

-While you should unquestionably enable HTTPS on your website as your first priority to thwart Man-in-the-Middle (MitM) attacks, the following are good follow-up best practices to look at shoring up.
+While you should unquestionably enable HTTPS on your website as your first priority to thwart Man-in-the-Middle (MitM) attacks, the following are good best practices when it comes to WordPress security and hardening.

 - Add two-factor authentication (2FA) to boost the security of your WordPress website authentication mechanism